macfernandez/prepare-commit-msg-hooks/README.md

 #### `add-branch-name`

-Add the branch name to you commit message.
+Add the branch name to your commit message.

-- `--pattern` - Check if branch match the passed pattern before adding it.
+- `--pattern`: Check if branch match the passed pattern before adding it.
 If it doesn't match, it's not added either.
-- `--prefix` - Whether to add the branch name as prefix (default).
+- `--prefix`: Whether to add the branch name as prefix (default).
-- `--suffix` - Whether to add the branch name as suffix.
+- `--suffix`: Whether to add the branch name as suffix.
 Mutually exclusive with `--prefix`.

 **Usage example**